General enquiries: 0800 326 5559

 What is love addiction?

 A person suffering from love addiction is infatuated with the feelings and emotions that are experienced when entering a new romantic relationship.
-In short, they are in love with the feeling of falling in love.
-[2]

-This can cause them to compulsively and obsessively seek out new relationships, growing tired of their partner once the initial rush and excitement of the relationship begin to fade.
 It is theorised that love addicts are not actually seeking love – rather, they are attempting to escape their own feelings of inadequacy and unworthiness as well as a fear of being alone.
-[3]
+[4]

-What are the signs and symptoms of love addiction?
+What are the signs and symptoms of love addiction

 Similarly to a person dealing with sex addiction, there are generally no visible symptoms of a love addiction besides the fact that the individual is frequently entering into new relationships.